MDST2508: Topics in Media Practice

 What Video Games Have to Teach Us About Learning and Literacy.
 Second Edition: Revised and Updated Edition: Gee, James Paul: 9781403984531: Amazon.com: Books

-Computer Science students are encouraged to petition for this course to count toward the Computer Science integration elective.
 Students with programming experience will be pushed to utilize those experiences in their designs.
 All students will be expected to delve into game design in multiple ways as well as critically evaluating gameplay throughout the term, though the vast majority of these initial game design experiences require no programming knowledge.
-Most importantly, students will need to be comfortable playing each others’ games as well as sharing their own creative work throughout the term.
-Students will learn how to provide and receive critique on playful designs throughout the term.
+Most importantly, students will need to be comfortable playing each others’ games as well as sharing their own creative work throughout the term as learning iterative game design will be the focus of the course.
+Students will learn how to provide and receive critique on playful designs throughout the term, refining prototypes through multiple cycles of design.

 For further information, please contact Dr. Duncan at sean.duncan@virginia.edu.